The

 branding us as brigands and pirates, a nation of 13 lawless states, that

 needed to be invaded and put back under their yoke.
-We were going to be
+Now we were suddenly going to stop our smuggling and become

 more abiding of the England legal system than the English were.
 By doing

-so were going to simply remove every reason they had given the world as
+so we were going to simply remove every one of the reasons they had given the world as

 That way there